 shops and restaurants, bustling and colorful markets, and historic

 museums.
 The Intramuros, or old town, is another must see nearby for

 a trip back to the city's colonial past.

 adventure, Mindoro Island lies just south of Manila, offering crystal clear waters and white sandy beaches, as well as a colorful coral reef on the northern coast, perhaps bested only by the famed diving and snorkeling spots found on Palawan Island.

 Boracay usually makes the list of

 Heading 200 miles south of the capital also lies the legendary island of Boracay featuring a shoreline that regularly makes it to the list of Top Ten list of best beaches worldwide.

-vying as one of the most popular overall tourist destination in
+one of the most popular overall tourist destinations in

 the Philippines, also offers world class diving as well as history

 (here is where Spanish explorer Ferdinand Magallen first landed